Essex: Railway

-The Essex Thameside franchise is operated by c2c.
-The Greater Anglia routes (both the West Anglia and Great Eastern Main Line and their branches) are operated by Greater Anglia.
+The West Anglia and Great Eastern Main Line and their branches are operated by Greater Anglia.
+CrossCountry runs services to Stansted Airport.

 Road

 Essex has six main strategic routes, five of which reflect the powerful influence exerted by London.

 The M25 is London's orbital motorway which redistributes traffic across the London area.
 It includes the Dartford Road Crossings, over the Thames Estuary, linking Essex to Kent.

 There are four radial commuter routes into the capital: